ToshitaSingh/WonderFacts/README.md

 # **WonderFacts App**
 My first attempt at building an Android app using the Kotlin language.
 Implemented basic Kotlin concepts such as *Late Initialization properties, Java Interoperability, String templates, Data Binding, Arrays, lists, loops, when statement, etc*.

+This was part of the **Google's 30 Days Of Kotlin event** in which I [successfully submitted](https://drive.google.com/file/d/1npot4mBemObCeiuvqi09-3pvN6iBlB_p/view?usp=sharing) the app.
 ## **Introduction**
 The app displays a scrollable list of facts for a particular wonder of the world on the click of a button.
 It also adds a color everytime to the clicked button randomly picked from a color array.
 It provides a way for the user to enter their name and display it with a message.
 ## **Screenshots**